 When a horse is to wear a hoof cast, I essentially trim the foot as if it were to be bare/booted, with a few minor exceptions.
-When barefoot horses are sensitive in the back of the foot, I typically leave the heels longer (up to 1/2 inch past the callused sole plane).
-The idea is not to lift the heel, but to slightly reduce the pressure on the over-sensitive frog (as the heel sinks into terrain) so that the horse will be comfortable enough to impact the ground heel first.
+When barefoot horses are sensitive in the back of the foot, I typically leave the heels longer (up to 1/2-inch past the callused sole plane).
+The idea is not to lift the frog off the ground, but to slightly reduce the pressure on the over-sensitive frog (as the heel sinks into terrain) so that the horse will be comfortable enough to impact the ground heel-first, loading the frog an amount they can currently bear.
 The cast effectively relieves frog pressure enough that leaving this extra heel length is generally not necessary and usually not desirable.
-In short, I have a greater tendency to lower the heel closer to the callused sole plane if the horse is to wear a cast.
+In short, I have a greater tendency to simply lower the heel to the callused sole plane if the horse is to wear a cast.

 Also, with severely flared walls, I tend to be slightly more aggressive with the roll/bevel on the outer wall if I plan to use a cast.
 It is difficult to generalize (every horse is different) but if a given horse would need a flared quarter wall left 1/8-inch longer than the sole plane to be comfortable, you could get by with rendering the quarter wall slightly passive to the sole if using a cast.
 The result is a greater ability to grow out wall flares without causing discomfort.